PeterBiber/viscomplexr/cran-comments.md

   *phasePortrait* and *phasePortraitBw* was reduced to one core less than available
 * The LazyData specification was removed from the DESCRIPTION as the package does not comprise any data.
-This lead to a NOTE in the CRAN package check results since March 2021
+This avoids a NOTE in the CRAN package check results since a policy update in March 2021

 ### Test environments
 * ubuntu-20.04 on github, R-devel